takugian/quick-tutorials-with-aws/dynamodb/dynamotable/README.md

 # dynamotable

-This project creates:
+This project creates a DynamoDB table.
-- A DynamoDB table;

 ## Helpful links